David Worrall: Port Vale

-He began the 2021–22 season playing at right wing-back, in what was a controversial decision by new manager Darrell Clarke that paid dividends after Worrall adjusted well to his new role as he stated that "I am still getting in good positions, getting crosses in and being dangerous".
+He began the 2021–22 season playing at right-wing-back, in what was a controversial decision by new manager Darrell Clarke that paid dividends after Worrall adjusted well to his new role as he stated that "I am still getting in good positions, getting crosses in and being dangerous".
 Despite struggling with a hip injury, he managed to make 50 appearances in the season, with James Gibbons ruled out for long periods with injury and unable to allow Worrall to be rested.
 Worrall started in the play-off final at Wembley Stadium, claiming an assist for Mal Benning as Vale secured promotion with a 3–0 victory over Mansfield Town; Michael Baggaley of The Sentinel wrote that "[Worrall was a] constant threat from right wing back ran himself into the ground but also delivered plenty of quality".
 Worrall said it was the best of his promotions.

 Worrall made the 500th league appearance (including play-off games) of his career on 15 October 2022, and after the game spoke of his love for the club and said that "since the gaffer [Clarke] has come in, I have changed as a person, my lifestyle – I take football a lot more seriously".
-He provided what the club website described as "one of the passes of the season" for Daniel Butterworth to score in a 1–0 win over Charlton Athletic on 19 November.
-However he picked up an injury the following month which saw him sidelined for three weeks.
+He provided what the club website described as "one of the passes of the season" for Danny Butterworth to score in a 1–0 win over Charlton Athletic on 19 November.
+However, he picked up an injury the following month which saw him sidelined for three weeks.
 He score his first league goal of the season on 7 February, in a 1–1 draw with Accrington Stanley.
+He underwent "lengthy conversations" with the club over a new contract, before his departure was announced in May 2023; David Flitcroft, the club's director of football, stated that the club offered a one-year contract but Worrall had found the security of a two-year deal elsewhere.

+Barrow

+On 18 May 2023, League Two side Barrow announced that Worrall would join the club on a two-year deal on 1 July, becoming manager Pete Wild's first signing of the summer.
+Winger Sean Etaluku described him as a "good mentor" in February 2024.
+Worrall featured 34 times in the 2023–24 campaign.

+On 1 November 2024, he joined National League North club Curzon Ashton on loan.
+He scored one goal in seven games for the Nash.
+On 25 February 2025, Worrall returned to the National League North on a month-long loan at Kidderminster Harriers.
+He picked up five assists in six starts as his loan spell was extended until the end of the 2024–25 season.
+He played 14 games, including the play-off semi-final defeat to Chester.
+He returned to Barrow, where he was offered a role as player-coach.
+He signed a new one-year deal as a player/coach in June.
+Manager Andy Whing said he was "vital for the dressing room".